 The COPS program was reauthorized by the Violence Against Women and Department of Justice Reauthorization Act of 2005 (P.L.
 109-162).
-The act reauthorized appropriations for the COPS program for FY2006-FY2009.
+The act reauthorized appropriations for the COPS program from FY2006 to FY2009.
 Under that authorization, the COPS program changed from a multi-grant program to a single-grant program under which state or local law enforcement agencies are eligible to apply for a "COPS grant."
-These grants can be used for a variety of purposes, including hiring or re-hiring community policing officers; procuring equipment, technology, or support systems; or establishing schoolbased partnerships between local law enforcement agencies and local school systems.
+These grants can be used for a variety of purposes, including hiring or re-hiring community policing officers; procuring law enforcement equipment, technology, or support systems; or establishing school-based partnerships between local law enforcement agencies and local school systems.